 - Keep batteries out of the reach of children. - Wear suitable protective clothing and goggles. - Avoid contact with battery acid and battery gases. - Keep the battery away from sparks or open fire.
-Charge only in well ventilated rooms. - In the event of skin contact, rinse with large amounts of water.
-If battery acid gets in the eyes, rinse with water for at least 15 minutes and contact a doctor. - Switch off all power consumers and switch off the engine. - Remove the seat. ( p.
-107)
+Charge only in well ventilated rooms. - Flush with copious amounts of water in case of skin contact.
+If battery acid comes into contact with the eyes, flush the eyes with water for at least 15 minutes and consult a physician.

-- Disconnect the negative (minus) cable of the battery. - Pull off the plug connector upwards. - Remove screws 2. - Pull the retaining bracket 3 of the battery forward and remove it. - Take off the positive pole cover 4. - Disconnect the positive (plus) cable of the battery. - Push the wiring harness to the side and pull the battery out of the battery rack.
+- Switch off all power consumers and switch off the engine. - Remove the seat. ( p.
+70) - Disconnect the negative (minus) cable of the battery. - Pull off the plug connector upwards. - Remove screws 2. - Pull the retaining bracket 3 of the battery forward and remove it. - Take off the positive pole cover 4. - Disconnect the positive (plus) cable of the battery. - Push the wiring harness to the side and pull the battery out of the battery rack.